jujuCodez/modelfolio-project/README.md

 ### 6. Deployment
 - Deployed on PythonAnywhere (free hosting)
-- Faced minor design bugs due to limited styling support
-- Planning to migrate to a more flexible hosting platform
+- Working to migrate to more flexible hosting due to style limitations

 ---